 Causes of Pain or Burning With Urination

 Burning or pain during urination is typically caused by inflammation of the urethra or bladder.
-In women, inflammation in the vagina or in the region around the vaginal opening (called vulvovaginitis Vulvitis Vulvitis is inflammation of the vulva.
-When both the vulva and vagina are inflamed, the disorder is called vulvovaginitis.
-The vulva is the area surrounding the opening of the vagina and containing... read more ) can be painful when exposed to urine.
+In women, inflammation in the vagina or in the region around the vaginal opening (called vulvovaginitis Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more ) can be painful when exposed to urine.
 Inflammation that results in burning or pain is usually caused by infection but sometimes by noninfectious conditions.
 Sometimes acidic foods (for example, citrus fruits) and certain drinks (for example, alcohol and caffeine) act as irritants and cause burning or pain during urination.

 Overall, the most common causes of burning or pain during urination are

 Infection of the urethra (urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
-Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) due to a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted infections may be caused... read more (STI)
+Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) due to a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more (STI)

 Evaluation of Pain or Burning With Urination

 Not every person who has pain or burning during urination needs to see a doctor right away.
 The following information can help people decide how quickly a doctor's evaluation is needed and help them know what to expect during the evaluation.